Qiskit/qiskit-aer/CONTRIBUTING.md

     Default: Auto
     Example: ``python ./setup.py bdist_wheel -- -DAER_THRUST_BACKEND=CUDA -DAER_CUDA_ARCH="5.2; 5.3"``

+* AER_OPENBLAS_DYNAMIC

+    This flag instructs the Conan package manager to use the OpenBlas library built with the option dynamic architecture.
+It will use a library with builtin support for many CPUs and runtime detection

+    Values: True | False
+    Default: False
+    Example: ``python ./setup.py bdist_wheel -- -DAER_OPENBLAS_DYNAMIC=True``

+* AER_BUILD_DIST

+    By setting this we tell the build_system to enable certain options needed for a distributable version.
+It sets the following options:

+    - AER_OPENBLAS_DYNAMIC=True

+    It can also be set as an ENV variable with the same name, although the flag takes precedence.

+    Values: True | False
+    Default: False
+    Example: ``python ./setup.py bdist_wheel -- -DAER_BUILD_DIST=True``

 ## Tests

 Code contribution are expected to include tests that provide coverage for the